-- 1. Launch a web browser from a computer that is connected to the same network as the AP or directly to the AP through an Ethernet cable or WiFi connection. - In the browser address bar, type the IP address that is assigned to the AP.
-The login page displays.
+- 1. Launch a web browser from a computer that is connected to the same network as the AP or directly to the AP through an Ethernet cable or WiFi connection. - 2.
+In the browser address bar, type the IP address that is assigned to the AP.

 If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 39.
+For more information, see What to do if you get a browser security warning on page 46.